Travesties: Plot

-The play is primarily set in Zürich, Switzerland during the First World War.
-At that time, three important personalities were living in Zürich: the modernist author James Joyce, the communist revolutionary Lenin, and Dada founder Tristan Tzara.
-The play centres on the less notable Henry Carr, a British consular official (also mentioned in Joyce's novel Ulysses), as he recalls his perceptions and experiences with these influential figures.
-As he reminisces, Carr's memory becomes prone to distraction, and instead of predictable historical biography, these characters are interpreted through the maze of his mind.
+The play is set in Zürich, Switzerland during the First World War and in the 1970s.
+In 1917, three historically important figures were living in Zürich: the modernist author James Joyce, the communist revolutionary Lenin, and the Dada founder Tristan Tzara.
+The play centres on the less notable Henry Carr, a British consular official, as he recalls his encounters with these three.
+As he reminisces, Carr's memory becomes prone to distraction, and the narrative veers away from historical accuracy.